hgbidon/Mining-Mental-Health-Stories/README.md

-# Mental Health Stories Natural Language Processing
+# Mental Health Stories Natural Language Processing (Old Project from August 3, 2019)
 Gather 8 mental health stories in total from Echoes of Silence & Portraits of Resilience to analyze the sentiment of each story with NLTK and Python.
 Mine 8 mental health stories using Topic Modeling to determine the 20 most common words in each story.